ronzeidman/rebirthdbts/README.md

 ## Priority - none

 * Don't throw on `r.expr(NaN)` (only on `r.expr(NaN).run()`).
 Why? (test: `r.expr` should not NaN if not run)
+* Client backtraces - because of the above NaN values throw in the right callstack (line + col) so backtraces are not nessesary
 * Function suggestions fails ("`noReplyWait` should throw")
   * Typescript can help users better understand the right function names
 * Suggesting optional arguments available options fails ("`run` should throw on an unrecognized argument")